mozilla/global-sprint/_articles/participants.md

 * **WATCH** the short video and **READ** the short sections below.
 If you'd like to know more about collaboration for the open web, we recommend this *optional*, 1-hour course, ["Open Leadership 101"](https://mozilla.teachable.com/p/open-leadership-101).
 * **BROWSE** our [Featured Projects](https://mozilla.github.io/global-sprint/projects/) and check out our [full list of all registered Sprint projects](https://github.com/mozilla/global-sprint/issues) to discover a project that you'd like to work on
-* When our [Site List]() is available (later this Spring) **CHECK OUT** the list to find an in-person site to Sprint with others, if you'd like.
+* **CHECK OUT** our [Registration page](https://mozilla.github.io/global-sprint/register/) to find an in-person site to Sprint with others, if you'd like.
 Of course, you can also join us online wherever you have internet access.
-* When [Registration]() is open (later this Spring), **REGISTER** as a paraticipant so we know to expect you!
+* Using the link under your desired site [**REGISTER**](https://mozilla.github.io/global-sprint/register/) as a paraticipant so we know to expect you!
+You may also select Virtual Participation.

-There are countless ways for you to participate...
-* You can contribute code or content
-* You can do QA (quality assurance) testing on protype tools or apps
-* You can do proofreading or writing, visual design and graphic art
-* You can advise or comment on project ideas or plans from your own unique perspective...

 Here's more on participation on open projects from Abby Cabunoc Mayes, Developer Engagement Manager at Mozilla.